How to develop analytical skills

 Do empirical research

 That’s not to say that our feelings are always wrong, or can’t provide guidance.
 But they’re not always right, either.
-That’s why we should always search for the objective truth since that remains the same, no matter what anyone says.
+That’s why we should always search for the objective truth since that remains the same, no matter what anyone else says.

 Focus on objective truths and data

-Dig deep to figure out what the truth is, and what the data says based on empirical evidence.
+You must dig deep to figure out what the truth is, and what the data says based on empirical evidence.

 Take responsibility